 As a result, there has been minimal focus on longer-term flying-fox conservation strategies.
 This program aims to help address that gap and to add to the research evidence base.

 Establishment Phase 2018-19

-Over the establishment phase, an expert advisory group has worked closely with LGNSW to advise on program design, collaboration and joint ventures.
-Several activities are under way, including:
+Over the establishment phase, an expert advisory group worked closely with LGNSW to advise on program design, collaboration and joint ventures.
+The following reports from this phase are now available: